Nomankey/node_crud/README.md

 * partials: helps to prevent unneccessary overlap of codes
 * extend: using base file
 * block: in a template i like a window/ it's a place i can put things inside of
+* mixin: it's a partial that receives data
+    * use mixins when it doesn't have the same shape but not same data. so mixin is like a smart partial

+#### How to post data on Backend